Writing A Dispute Letter

-Review Your Credit Report
+Review Your Whole Credit Report

 Write a Credit Dispute Letter

-These letters should be factual, avoid emotion and state clearly and specifically what is wrong with the report and why.
+These letters should be factual, avoid emotion, and state clearly and specifically what is wrong with the report and why.
 You can use our free template letter and the explanation of how to write a dispute, or Lyngklip & Associates can help you through this process.
-Additionally, you may also request specific action from the credit bureau while they investigate your claim.
-These actions may include:
+We have also published a detailed article on how to write dispute letters.

 - Placing a fraud alert on your credit file.
 Lenders who look at your file while it has a fraud alert are required to confirm your identity before granting credit.

 - Placing a credit freeze on your file.
 During a freeze, lenders may not pull reports or grant credit at all.
 This may make things more difficult for you in the short term, but if you are dealing with chronic identity theft, this could be the right move.
 Use our free, self-help letter.

 Be Patient and Persistent

-If sending a single credit dispute letter was all that it took to clean up credit reporting errors, more people would certainly do it.
-But credit bureaus will undertake their own investigation of your claim and it often will not turn out in your favor initially.
-In the event your dispute is denied, review the response and try to determine if there is any additional information or documentation that can support your dispute.
+If the credit bureau rejects your dispute, review the response and try to determine if there is any additional information or documentation that can support your dispute.
 It could be that you didn't provide enough information to convince the agency that their information is incorrect.
 You may re-file your dispute letter with additional supporting documentation; keep in mind, however, that re-filing the same dispute repeatedly could be considered frivolous and hurt your chances of getting the item removed later.

-We Can Help You
+How We Can Help You